 Setting subscription status

-You can set a recipient’s subscription status when adding or updating contacts to Conversion: Forms: Enable the Automatically subscribe contacts toggle in your form’s General Settings.
-Contacts who submit the form will be marked as subscribed, if they previously had no subscription status.
-Workflows: Use the update subscription status workflow node to update the contact’s subscription status.
+You can set a recipient’s subscription status when adding or updating contacts in Conversion: Forms: Enable the Automatically subscribe contacts toggle in your form’s General Settings.
+Contacts who submit the form will be marked as subscribed if they previously had no subscription status.
+Workflows: Use the Update Subscription Status workflow node to update the contact’s subscription status.
 CSV upload: When importing contacts via CSV, toggle the option to subscribe the imported contacts.
-When enabled, new contacts will be subscribed to marketing emails.
+New contacts will be subscribed to marketing emails.
 Existing contacts with no subscription status will also be subscribed.
 API: Pass the subscription status field when creating or updating a contact through the Conversion API.
 Contacts view: You can edit multiple contacts’ subscription statuses in the Contacts table view, or individually per contact.Viewing recipients of an email

 - Status - describes the outcome or action of a recipient (ex.
 “Clicked”)